Shopify/product-taxonomy/README.md

 ## 📚 Taxonomy overview

-Verticals will be regularly released to this repository, with all 20 published by the end of February, 2024.
 The following table shows the current status of each vertical.

 | Vertical | Status |
 |----------|----------|